 Impairment of financial assets

-IFRS 9 requires entities to estimate and account for expected credit losses for all relevant financial assets, starting from when they first acquire a financial instrument.
+IFRS 9 requires entities to estimate and account for expected credit losses for all relevant financial assets (mostly debt securities, receivables including lease receivables, contract assets under IFRS 15, loans), starting from when they first acquire a financial instrument.

 When measuring expected credit losses, entities will be required to use all relevant information that is available to them (without undue cost or effort).